The 3-Bridges Design for Learning

 Balancing Differentiation with Content Coverage

-In many ways, the debate comes down to deciding whether we value uniformity or individuality.
-Traditionalists argue that without clear standards for success, schools will become glorified playgrounds, where teachers hand out trophies to students who can’t read or write.
-When taken to extremes, there is legitimate cause for concern about shifting our focus away from standardized measures of success.
+In many ways, the debate comes down to whether we value uniformity or individuality.
+Traditionalists argue that without measurable standards, schools will become glorified playgrounds, where teachers hand out trophies to students who can’t read or write.
+When taken to extremes, this approach creates legitimate cause for concern.

 On the other hand, uniformity carries its own risks.
 If we adhere to strict standards, who determines the standards?
 If we go “back-to-basics,” how far back do we go?
 Should all students learn to use a slide rule?
 Read Greek and Latin?
 Irrigate a field of sorghum?